Chuck: You had a coffin? Well, what was in it?

 - Part of the backstory of Durkon from The Order of the Stick is that his father died before he was born, pulling a Heroic Sacrifice to kill a monster ravaging the area.
 Since the sacrifice took the form of collapsing a cave on both himself and the rampaging troll, the only part of old dad buried under his funeral marker is a lock of his beard that Durkon's mom had in her keeping.

-- A few examples in Schlock Mercenary: when Hob dies, the Toughs can't find any of his body, so they arrange a cenotaph.
+- A few examples in Schlock Mercenary: when Hob dies, Tagon's Toughs can't find any of his body, so they arrange a cenotaph.
 (The amorphs, meanwhile, present him with a 'proper' burial, made more poignant by the fact that they'd much rather eat him.)
 And when Kaff Tagon dies, the circumstances of his death preclude anything but a symbolic funeral.
 Of course, this being Schlock Mercenary, The "Fun" in "Funeral" happens quite shortly.
 In yet another example, the Toughs are hired to provide a substitute when they're acting as security for King Xinchub's funeral and it turns out his blood contains unknown Nano Machines that the government doesn't want in their soil, so they switch it for a brainless clone which the Toughs were already planning to do before the blood-nannies came up.

 - Stand Still, Stay Silent: Has the empty grave variant for a character who died and was buried deep in a Forbidden Zone.
 Their actual grave marker was put in a place that is much easier to visit.